4jpps/r2-secure-dir-indexer/README.md

 - **Parent Directory Navigation**
   A `..
 (Parent Directory)` link is shown when inside subfolders, respecting scope boundaries.

+- **Multi-Language Support (Automatic)**
+  The Worker automatically detects the user's preferred language (English, Spanish, Chinese, etc.) using the browser's **`Accept-Language` header** and renders all fixed text (headings, table columns, messages) in the corresponding language.

 ---

 ## 🚀 Setup Instructions